 Once you max out those categories, you can switch back to The Plenti® Credit Card from Amex for the 2-3 pts/$1.

 Another option is to use the Barclaycard CashForward™ World MasterCard® to earn 1.5% for all purchases that would only earn 1 point per $1 with the Plenti® credit card.

 With this card, not only is there no limit to how much you earn at the 1.5% rate, you also receive a 5% cash-back bonus when making a cash rewards redemption!

-Because you can transfer Plenti® points to American Express Membership Rewards, you may want to combine your card with The Amex EveryDay® Preferred Credit Card from American Express or the Premier Rewards Gold Card from American Express.
+Because you can transfer American Express Membership Rewards to Plenti® points, you may want to combine use of this card with The Amex EveryDay® Preferred Credit Card from American Express or the Premier Rewards Gold Card from American Express.

 Not concerned about earning Plenti® points at all?
 Then The Plenti® Credit Card from Amex probably isn’t the right card for you.
 In that case, you might want to try a different Amex credit card.